SivanMehta/attrition/README.md

 npm run scrape
 ```

-This should fill up the `data/` directory with files
+This should fill up the `data/` directory with files.
+This is the file tree for
+just Carnegie Mellon, but the same file tree is reflective of every other school

 ```bash
 $ tree data/